Stochastic partial differential equations arising in self-organized criticality: Introduction

 where $\mathrm{Lip}_{\tilde\phi}$ is the Lipschitz constant of the nonlinearity ${\tilde\phi}$ (see \cite[p.
 2272]{delTesoI}).
 Due to the discontinuous nature of the nonlinearities in \eqref{1eq:148-new} and \eqref{1eq:149-new} such a condition can only be satisfied in a limiting sense, thus motivating \eqref{1eq:CFL}. \end{Rem}

+In Section~\ref{sec_num}, numerical simulations are included going beyond the above setup for which rigorous results are obtained, by investigating rates of convergence, convergence in stronger topologies, and relaxed assumptions.
+For example, numerical simulations for $d=2$ are included indicating the existence of a non-trivial limit for the Zhang and BTW model \eqref{1eq:150-new}.
+Notably, in higher spatial dimension $d\geq 2$, the regularity of space-time white noise and, thus, of solutions to \eqref{1eq:Zhang} becomes worse and renormalization may become necessary.

 We conclude the introduction with some brief comments on the method of proof: The proof of convergence is based on a compactness argument and thus fundamentally relies on establishing uniform energy estimates on the discrete solutions.
-In order to establish these estimates, we introduce discrete analogs of the continuous $H^{-1}$-norm, where the discrete Laplacian $\Delta_h$ takes the role of the continuous Laplacian $\Delta$.
-This allows to reproduce the known continuous energy estimates on the level of the discrete systems, but leads to varying norms and spaces.
-Once these stable estimates are derived, they are carefully transferred to spatially continuous interpolations and build the basis for the following compactness arguments based on the ``weak convergence approach'' inspired by \cite{Flandoli-Gatarek}.
+In order to establish these estimates, we introduce discrete analogs of the continuous $H^{-1}$ norm, where the continuous Laplacian $\Delta$ is replaced by its discrete counterpart $\Delta_h$.
+This allows to reproduce the known continuous energy estimates on the discrete level, but leads to discretization dependent norms and spaces.
+The discrete stability estimates are then carefully transferred to spatially continuous interpolants of the discrete solutions.
+The derived estimates provide the basis for the subsequent compactness arguments based on the ``weak convergence approach'' inspired by \cite{Flandoli-Gatarek}.
 The identification of the resulting limit as a probabilistically weak solution to the stochastic PDE driven by space-time white noise is challenging, due to its multivalued nature, but can be resolved by monotonicity techniques, as long as the corresponding energy space is reflexive.
 This finishes the proof for the Zhang model.
-In the case of the BTW nonlinearity, this monotonicity approach fails, since weak convergence can only be obtained in weaker topologies due to the non-reflexivity of the energy space.
-At this point the concept of SVI solutions proves crucial as it does not rely on reflexivity, which allows to conclude this case in the deterministic setting.
+The monotonicity approach fails in the case of the BTW nonlinearity, since weak convergence can only be obtained in weaker topologies due to the non-reflexivity of the energy space.
+At this point the solution concept of stochastic variational inequalities (SVI solutions) proves crucial as it does not rely on reflexivity.
+This approach allows to conclude the convergence of the discrete BTW model in the deterministic setting.

 The structure of this paper is as follows: We first give an overview on the mathematical and physical literature in Section \ref{2sec:literature} and introduce some general notational conventions in Section \ref{2sec:notation}.
 The continuum limits of the weakly driven Zhang and BTW model are then treated in Section \ref{2sec:setting-main-result} and Section \ref{2sec:det-analysis}, respectively.
+Numerical experiments are included in Section~\ref{sec_num}.